ePages-de/epages-devportal/_posts/2018/2018-03-01-web-api-meetup.md

 Let me share my impressions with you (to be honest: it's from a Technical Writing perspective but I will provide you with as much technical content and links as possible 😉).

 Birgit (our Technical Writer) and Mathias (our backend developer) started their talk with our Spring Rest Docs approach and demonstrated the advantages of the tool and the challenges towards our [current documentation status](http://docs.beyondshop.cloud/).
-The way towards this status has been showcased with a small dialogue between Mathias and Birgit, demonstrating the wishes of Technical Writers and the ideas our developer came up with.
+The way towards this status has been showcased with a small dialogue between Mathias and Birgit, demonstrating the wishes of Technical Writers and the ideas our developers came up with.
 I quickly sum up the most important aspects of this dialogue:

 ## Can we compile a complete documentation?